HackerspaceMumbai/eleventy-high-performance-blog/blog/The_MVP_Challenge.md

 ![Hackerspace Mumbai Sharepoint](../img/blog/HM-Sharepoint.png)

   a.
-The title for our communication site is in Marathi, which literally translates to communication [a nod to localization]
+The title for our communication site is in Marathi, which translates to communication [a nod to localization]
   b.
 Our hero web part :
     i.
 The large photo on the left is that of our largest meetup held at a 5-star hotel; it serves as a constant aspiration for core team members to surpass. ii.
 The others are to provide easy access to links for our public-facing properties.